scrabbletank/farhome-rules/rulesdoc.md

 ### Magic Weapons

 Magic weapons usually come with a bonus modifier, from +1 to +3.
-When making attack rolls with these weapons you add an additional superior die for every bonus modifier.
+When making attack rolls with these weapons you add a superior die for every bonus modifier.

 ### Magic Armor